 Promenade des Anglais

-Strolling along the iconic Promenade des Anglais is another must thing to do during your 3 days in Nice.
-Yes, you need to do it at least once.
-It’s a 7km long and wide elegant avenue that runs along the enchanting azur waters of Baie des Anges bay.
-It’s a perfect place for a long or short walk peppered with amazing views of the sea on one side and elegant buildings on the other.
+Strolling along the iconic Promenade des Anglais is another must-thing to do during 3 days in Nice.
+It’s a 7km long and wide elegant avenue that runs along the enchanting azure waters of Baie des Anges bay.
+It’s a perfect place for a long or short walk, peppered with amazing views of the sea on one side and elegant buildings on the other.

 Don’t forget to take a good look at two luxurious hotels: Le Negresco and the Palais de la Méditerranée.
-Behind Le Negresco you can also find Massena Museum which is a center for French Riviera art and artifacts, including Napoleon’s death mask or items from the Nice Carnaval.
-To learn more about the museum visit nice.fr website.
+Behind Le Negresco, you can also find Massena Museum hosting some of the French Riviera’s art and artifacts, including Napoleon’s death mask or items from the vibrant Nice Carnaval.
+To learn more about the museum visit, nice.fr website.

 From the promenade, you can also easily access the beaches.
 Just follow the stairs down and you’ll end up on a rocky beach.
 Feel free to take off your shoes and dip your feet in cold water for a nice refreshment.

-Also be sure to visit Promenade des Anglais again in the evening to watch a magical sunset.
-Sit on a blue chair, bench, or on the beach and enjoy the moment.
+Also, be sure to visit Promenade des Anglais again in the evening to watch a magical sunset.
+Sit on a blue chair, bench, or the beach and enjoy the moment.
 It’s absolutely magical!

 #ILoveNice Sign

-We’ve already seen 4 different signs during our visits so it looks like you’ll never know what sign will be waiting for you during your visit!
+We’ve already seen 5 different signs during our visits, so it looks like you’ll never know what sign will be waiting for you during your visit!

 Castle Hill